jbator/jballegro/README.md

 * Every class method or member definition should explicitly declare its visibility using the `private`, `protected` or `public` keywords.

-* In a function body, return statements should have a blank line prior to it to increase readability.
+* In a function body, return statements should have a blank line prior to it to increase readability:

     <?php
     function makeCoffee()